-With respect to the current state of the transportation and exportation of crude oil from Western Canada to domestic and international markets, the Enbridge Line 3 Expansion from Hardisty, Alberta, to Superior, Wisconsin, has an expected in-service date in the latter half of 2019.
+With respect to the current state of the transportation and exportation of crude oil from Western Canada to domestic and international markets, the Enbridge Line 3 Replacement and Expansion from Hardisty, Alberta, to Superior, Wisconsin, formerly expected to be in-service in late 2019, continues to experience permitting difficulties in the United States and is now expected to be in-service in the latter half of 2020.
+The Canadian portion of the pipeline began commercial operation on December 1, 2019.

-The proposed Trans Mountain Pipeline expansion received Cabinet approval in November 2016.
+The Trans Mountain Pipeline expansion received Cabinet approval in November 2016.
 Following a period of sustained political opposition in British Columbia, the federal government entered into an agreement with Kinder Morgan Cochin ULC in May 2018 to purchase the shares and units of the entities that own and operate the Trans Mountain Pipeline system.
 The shareholders subsequently voted to approve the transaction in August 2018.
-However, the Trans Mountain Pipeline expansion experienced a setback when, in August 2018, the Federal Court of Appeal identified deficiencies in the NEB's environmental assessment and the Government's indigenous consultations.
+However, the Trans Mountain Pipeline expansion experienced a setback when, in August 2018, the Federal Court of Appeal identified deficiencies in the NEB's environmental assessment and the Government's Indigenous consultations.
 The Federal Court of Appeal quashed the accompanying certificate of public convenience and necessity and directed Cabinet to correct these deficiencies.
 Following the Federal Court of Appeal's direction, Cabinet ordered the NEB to reconsider its recommendation in light of the Federal Court of Appeal decision, including the environmental effects of project-related marine shipping.
 On February 22, 2019, the NEB delivered an updated report to Cabinet, recommending that Cabinet approve the pipeline expansion, subject to 156 conditions and 16 new recommendations, notwithstanding the fact that project-related marine shipping may have a significant adverse effect on the marine environment.
-Cabinet has three months to consider the NEB's report and, subject to a new round of indigenous consultation, decide whether it will approve or deny the pipeline expansion.
+On June 18, 2019, Cabinet approved the pipeline expansion, and on July 25, 2019, the NEB (now the CER) outlined how the regulatory process for the pipeline expansion would resume.
+Construction commenced on the Trans Mountain Pipeline in late 2019, and is proceeding concurrently alongside CER hearings with landowners and affected communities to determine the final route for the Trans Mountain Pipeline.